Tachiguishi-Retsuden: Plot

 A fictional documentary about changing Japanese eating habits and the colorful thieves that swindle the restaurants which serve them.
 The film begins with the origins of Japanese food stalls following the countries defeat in World War II.
 The first grifter introduced is Moongaze Ginji.
 He requests soba noodle soup with a raw egg (also known as "Moongaze Soba").
 He declares the dish to be an imitation of a landscape.

 The main body of the film follows a predictable pattern.
 A grifter is introduced, his food preference demonstrating the continued decline of traditional food in Japan, and his grift comically illustrated.
 Intercut at random are popular news event stories that always emphasise Japan losing its way and America and its allies' cultural and military despotism.

 Vignettes include Japanese children exploding from hula hoop use, drunk businessmen imitating Neil Armstrong, as anomalies of natural disasters coinciding with the ongoing cultural transformation underline nature itself disproving changes in Japan.
 Yukio Mishima's suicide is also referred to as an effect.
 Mishima committed suicide by seppuku to illustrate his support for Imperial Japan and the Emperor as a god.

-One of the last grifters is Frankfuter Tatsu whose monologue is censored in each sentence because it refers to Disney Land.
+One of the last grifters is Frankfuter Tatsu whose monologue is censored in each sentence because it refers to Disneyland.
 "I could only think of "beeeep-Land" he declares over and over.
 He is obsessed with American culture while simultaneously being censored by American Legal system despots.
 When asked why he is so interested in Disney Land he says he knows it is empty and fake, but full of everything, and nothing.